All Episodes

 Right.

-See, here's the thing, Jaro Buddy Opel.
+See, here's the thing, Jare old buddy Opel.

 Wasn't very long ago that marriage meant man and a woman.

-Fine and Danny, nobody had a problem with it.
+Fine and danny, nobody had a problem with it.

 It was just what it was, like two plus two equals four.